dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 list object is used to give the resources of the ontology a taxonomic quality.
 A taxonomy makes it possible to categorize a resource.
 The big advantage of a taxonomic structure as it is implemented by the DSP is that the user can subcategorize the objects.
 This allows the user to formulate his search requests more or less specifically as desired.
-Thus, in the example above a search for "Vocal music" would result in all works that ate characterized by a subelement of "Vocal music".
+Thus, in the example above a search for "Vocal music" would result in all works that are characterized by a subelement of "Vocal music".
 However a search for "Masses" would retrun only works that have been characterized as such.
-The number of hierarchy levels is not limited, but for practical reasons should not exceed 3-4 levels
+The number of hierarchy levels is not limited, but for practical reasons should not exceed 3-4 levels.

 Thus, a taxonomy is a hierarchical list of categories in a tree-like structure.
 The taxonomy must be complete.
 This means that the entire set of resources must be mappable to the sub-categorization of the taxonomy.
 To come back to the previous